Ezequiel Duran Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings (2022)

+- The Cubs pitching staff was 16th in MLB last season with a collective 8.6 strikeouts per nine innings.

-- The Cubs had the 20th-ranked team ERA across all league pitching staffs (4.01).
+- The Cubs had the 20th-ranked team ERA among all MLB pitching staffs (4.01).

-- Cubs pitchers combined to give up 207 total home runs at a rate of 1.3 per game (third-most in baseball).
+- Cubs pitchers combined to allow 207 total home runs at a rate of 1.3 per game (third-most in baseball).

-- In his most recent appearance on Thursday, March 30, the righty threw six scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- In his most recent appearance -- in relief on Friday -- the left-hander threw 2/3 innings against the Texas Rangers while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.